theMickster/go-play-outside/README.md

-# go-play-outside
+# Go Play Outside

-My adventure of learning Go
+Welcome to my self-imposed ~~torture~~ adventure of learning the Go programming language.
+Why name the repo **Go Play Outside**?
+Welp, if you're mother didn't holler that at you growing up, then did you really live as a child?